aws-solutions-library-samples/guidance-for-rolling-back-changes-to-datasets-in-amazon-s3/README.md

     - For Bucket Rollback mode, This is a 2-step process:
       1. Once you have an inventory that includes the changes made by this tool, deploy the tool again in **Bucket Rollback** mode to roll back to the point in time just prior to the initial deployment.
 If you have S3 Metadata live inventory enabled, simply wait 15 minutes to ensure all changes have been written to the journal (`S3 Metadata support is coming soon`).
       2. Once the above is complete, you need to re-create any delete markers removed by the original deployment, as the updated inventory has no knowledge of these.
 To do this, create an S3 Batch Operations job, choose the CSV manifest `scenario2_undo.csv` from the *original deployment*, leaving **Manifest includes version IDs** unchecked.
 Choose **Invoke AWS Lambda function** as the operation type, the function titled `<original stack name>-S3BatchOpsDeleteFunction-<unique-id>` (you can find this name in the **Resources** output of the deployment) and **Invocation schema version 2.0**.
 Run the job with the role titled `<original stack name>-S3BatchOpsExecutorRole--<unique-id>`.
-    - For Remove Delete Markers mode, you need to re-create any delete markers removed by the original deployment.
+    - For Delete Marker Removal mode, you need to re-create any delete markers removed by the original deployment.
 To do this, create an S3 Batch Operations job, choose the CSV manifest `scenario4_undo.csv` from the *original deployment*, leaving **Manifest includes version IDs** unchecked.
 Choose **Invoke AWS Lambda function** as the operation type, the function titled `<original stack name>-S3BatchOpsDeleteFunction-<unique-id>` (you can find this name in the **Resources** output of the deployment) and **Invocation schema version 2.0**.
 Run the job with the role titled `<original stack name>-S3BatchOpsExecutorRole--<unique-id>`.
 4. What happens when I delete the CloudFormation stack?
     - Any S3 Batch Operations jobs not in COMPLETE state will be cancelled.
     - All created resources will be deleted, including the temporary S3 bucket.